PassiveLemon/hd2pystratmacro/README.md

 - You can define any Stratagems without duplicates.

 ## Available Stratagems:
-- `reload`: Hot-reload the configuration file to change key-bind without restarting the script
+- `reload`: Hot-reload the configuration file to change keybind without restarting the script

 ### General
 - `reinforce`: Reinforce